 The Main is a new non-collecting museum under construction across three buildings in Downtown Los Angeles, with the historic Hellman building as the anchor.
 The Main will continue to open in phases over the coming years, unveiling new spaces in its nearly 100,000-square-foot complex.
 In its current phase of development, The Main is collaborating with Downtown Los Angeles–based architecture firm Land Office, led by Nora Gordon, AIA.

 In October 2016, The Main opened Beta Main as a space to present public exhibitions and programs while the rest of the museum is under construction.
 True to its name, Beta Main is a site for testing and learning in anticipation of the creation of The Main.
 The 3,500-square-foot space features 15-ft high ceilings, original column and tile work from the early 1900s, and windows looking out to 4th Street, and is open to the public Wednesday through Sunday when exhibitions are on view (check current open hours here) with free admission.
-The mezzanine space overlooking Beta Main was converted into two artist-in-residence studios and staff offices.

 - Opening date: October 30, 2016